deepns/deepns.github.io/_posts/2019-12-20-mp4-to-mp3-conversion.md

 urllib3        1.25.7
 ```

 Here is a sample code that extracts the audio from a mp4 file and saves it into mp3, using the moviepy library.
-You can find the app code here. **add the python app into its own folder with requirements.txt and link it here**
+You can find the app code [here](https://github.com/deepns/video_to_mp3).

 ```python
 import moviepy.editor as mp